crimsoncore/dfir/src/syscalls.md

 # B. Indirect Syscall
 Indirect system calls are similar to the direct system calls technique in terms of their working logic.
 But beyond that, they have a few minor differences in the processing of system calls.

-In the direct syscall technique, while the process belonging to ntdll.dll is completely outside the event and the RET commands are in the program itself instead of this DLL, in the case of indirect syscall, since the calls are executed through ntdll.dll, they are perceived as normal by EDR processes.
+In the direct syscall technique, while the process belonging to ntdll.dll is completely outside the event and the RET commands are in the program itself instead of this DLL, in the case of indirect syscall, since `the calls are executed through ntdll.dll`, they are perceived as normal by EDR processes.
 Okay.
 So, if you ask how EDR cannot perform the hook operation, the logic is actually simple.
-During the execution of the malicious code, the JMP command goes to the block where the system call is located, instead of pointing to the entry point (starting point) of ntdll.dll.
+During the execution of the malicious code, `the JMP command goes to the block where the system call is located`, instead of pointing to the entry point (starting point) of `ntdll.dll`.
 Thus, a device unaware of ntdll.dll It is a little more difficult to detect since there is no execution process.

 ![Screenshot](./images/syscall_indirect.jpg)